hbctraining/scRNA-seq_online/lessons/08_SC_clustering_quality_control.md

  - _Have a good idea of your expectations for the **cell types to be present** and a handful of marker genes for these cell types.
 Know whether you expect cell types of low complexity or higher mitochondrial content AND whether the cells are differentiating_
  - _Identify any junk clusters for removal.
 Possible junk clusters could include those with high **mitochondrial content** and low UMIs/genes_
- - _If **not detecting all cell types as separate clusters**, try changing the UMAP resolution, the number of PCs used for clustering, or the number of variable genes used_
+ - _If **not detecting all cell types as separate clusters**, try changing the UMAP resolution first, and if this doesn't work, then can alter the number of PCs used for clustering, the number of variable genes used, or subset the dataset to clusters of interest and re-cluster_

 ***